nixn/pdns-etcd3/README.md

 ## Usage

-Of course you need an up and running ETCD v3 cluster and a PowerDNS installation.
+Of course, you need an up and running ETCD v3 cluster and a PowerDNS installation.

 ### PowerDNS configuration
 ```
 launch+=remote
 remote-connection-string=pipe:command=/path/to/pdns-etcd3[,pdns-version=3|4][,<config>][,prefix=<string>][,timeout=<integer>][,log-<level>=<components>]

+# currently the backend call "getAllDomains" is not implemented, so for now the following must be set:
+zone-cache-refresh-interval=0

+# in pipe mode every instance connects to ETCD and loads the data (uses memory), so possibly do this:
+#distributor-threads=1
 ```

 NOTE: Every option name must be given exactly as denoted here (no case changes allowed).